Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Intermediate_tutorial.md

 2. Upload the code to the UNO board.

 **Example code phenomena:**
-Speaking into the microphone on the extension or playing music (at a higher volume), eight yellow leds on the extension board will light up a different number of leds depending on the volume of the sound.
+Speaking into the microphone on the extension or playing music (at a higher volume), eight leds on the extension board will light up a different number of leds depending on the volume of the sound.
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Intermediate_tutorial/36img.png)

 **FAQ:**